 There are numerous ways to reduce inequality and governments already do this with various policies.
-Transfer payments –from governments to individuals depending on their income status – which may equalise income across households.
+Transfer payments—from governments to individuals depending on their income status.
+These may equalize income across households.
 Also, governments tax households.
-In most countries including even the US, on net, taxes are proportionately greater on higher -income householdsthus redistributing income towards lower income households.
+In most countries including even the US, on net, taxes are proportionately greater on higher-income households thus redistributing income toward lower income households.
 The extent to which countries do this will help reduce the amount of inequality after taxes in those societies and therefore also spending inequality.

 So, in summary

-Inequality of incomes matters – it affects how we do, how we perceive the rest of the world, in every aspect of our daily lives.
+Inequality of incomes matters—it affects what we do, how we perceive the rest of the world, in every aspect of our daily lives.

 Daniel S. Hamermesh, Editor-in-Chief at IZA World of labor, discusses labor costs.

 By how much does employment fall when labor costs increase?

 It’s a very hard question to figure out how much employment will respond to a rise in labor costs, and it clearly depends on the kind of worker.
 For high skilled workers, a rise in labor costs doesn’t make much difference.
 For lower skilled workers, employers are more responsive and will cut back employment more.
 On average, my best guess is, ten per cent rise in labor costs.
 Everything else the same, nothing else changes, will lead to about a three per cent drop in employment in hours.